itod/PEGKitMiniMathTutorial/README.md

 This displayed result deserves a bit of explanation.

-The result of the `-[MiniMathParser parseString:assembler:error:]` method is an assembly object of type `PKAssembly` described earlier.
+The result of the `-[MiniMathParser parseString:error:]` method is an assembly object of type `PKAssembly` described earlier.
 Again, an **assembly** is intended to be a convenient place to examine recently-matched tokens as well as store temporary work as the parse executes.

 A `PKAssembly` object combines a **stack** (which we've used earlier in this tutorial) and a buffer of the tokens matched in the input string so far.
 Printing an assembly via the `-[PKAssembly description]` method returns a string with the following format: